Horse Hoof Boots - Extra Protection for Shoeless Horses

-There are a huge range of equine hoof boots for sale that offer almost every horse a viable alternative to metal horseshoes.
+There are a huge range of horse hoof boots for sale that offer almost every horse a viable alternative to metal horseshoes.
 They are designed to provide extra protection for your un-shod horse without causing detriment to the hoof.
 They can be used for all types of riding, including trail, jumping, dressage and endurance as well as for driving, rehabilitation and turnout.
 They come in a wide range of sizes to fit miniature horses, ponies, horses, and medium-sized drafts.

 It may be necessary to use hoof boots for a while when you first start transitioning your horse to go barefoot.
 Often a newly de-shod foot is not able to cope with the varying surfaces you may encounter when trail riding or during turnout so boots are used to make the horse more comfortable until the hoof has built up condition.
 Many horses also need equine hoof pads in the boots for additional support.
-Some shoeless horses are lucky and don't need them but for most horses it is something that you do need to invest in (even if only for occasional use).
+Some barefoot horses are lucky and don't need them but for most horses it is something that you do need to invest in (even if only for occasional use).

 They can also be used to make a horse more comfortable when they are suffering from abscesses, laminitis/founder or navicular.

-Another scenario where boots are useful is if you keep your horse on a soft terrain but want to ride on hard, abrasive terrain.
+Another scenario where horse hoof boots are useful is if you keep your horse on a soft terrain but want to ride on hard, abrasive terrain.
 It is not fair to expect the hoof to cope with the harder terrain when it hasn't been conditioned to it, but by using hoof boots you can overcome this issue and keep your horse comfortable.

 Also there are pads available that can be used on sensitive horses or to help stimulate weakened areas of the hoof, such as the frog.
 By cutting the pad into the shape of the frog and either taping over the frog or attaching it to the boot, extra stimulus is provided to help develop the frog and digital cushion.
 Pete Ramey has written a great article on the use of boots and pads click here to read it.

-Hoof Boot Comparisons
+Horse Hoof Boot Comparisons

 In general, they fall in to three groups: